 “Then there’s the problem of appearance.
-Beyond this limited ability to eat foods of their choice, as the jawbone resorbs over time many patients find they look older because of the area between nose and lips becomes shorter, while the chin appears closer to the tip of the nose.
+Beyond this limited ability to eat foods of their choice, the jawbone resorbs over time.
+Since the area between nose and lips becomes shorter, many patients feel they look older.
+Meanwhile, the chin appears closer to the tip of the nose.
 We’ve all seen this “collapsed” look that results for patients who are dealing with the related problems of resorbing bone and loose fitting dentures.”

-“For Carolyn and many others with a similar problem, we are able to offer an excellent remedy-surgically placing titanium dental implants in the jaw.
+“For Carolyn and many others with a similar problem, we can offer an excellent remedy-surgically placing titanium dental implants in the jaw.
 Titanium is broadly used for this purpose because of its biological compatibility with the human body.”

 “So we know from long experience that titanium dental implants are terrific in serving as anchors for dentures, providing stability and functionality it’s impossible to achieve, long-term, in any other way.
 Implants are also the gold standard for replacing one or more teeth without affecting bordering teeth, and in supporting a bridge and thus eliminating the need for a removable partial denture.”